API Reference

 Keyword arguments

-• nb_scenarios::Int = 1: scenarios per instance (K).
+• nb_scenarios::Int = 1: scenarios per context (K).

 • seed: passed to MersenneTwister when rng is not provided.